gaozhefeng/CUDA/README.md

 # CUDA
-The repository is used to put some cuda code.Maybe the cuda code is implements some useful algorithms.
+The repository is used to put some cuda code.Maybe the cuda code implements some useful algorithms.